-This program examines the factors driving internal and international migration particularly in Morocco and elsewhere in North and Sub-Saharan Africa.
+This program examines the factors driving internal and international migration in Morocco and elsewhere in North and sub-Saharan Africa.
 Students consider how human mobility is shaped by religion, security, youth culture, desertification, poverty, and other pressing issues and how mobility engenders transnational art and multilayered identities.

 The program is based in Rabat, Morocco's academic, political, and cultural center.
 In Rabat, students receive thematic lectures and intensive language instruction in Modern Standard Arabic that includes 15 hours of Moroccan dialect.
 Learn more about the program’s coursework.

-Excursions to northern and rural areas of Morocco, as well as to Amsterdam and Rotterdam in the Netherlands, illuminate many different aspects of migration.
+Excursions to northern and rural areas of Morocco as well as to Amsterdam in the Netherlands illuminate many different aspects of migration.
 Learn more about these excursions.